 The legal and regulatory uncertainty that has enshrouded CBD worldwide could begin to come to an end if the ECDD recommends that the compound be classified as not psychoactive and that it be considered a supplement rather than a scheduled drug.

 Such a recommendation would be a big boost to the market for the cannabis-derived compound, which despite the tangled legal web, has already “exploded in recent years” in the United States alone.
-The U.S. hemp-based CBD dietary supplement market generated $170 million in revenue in 2016, and is estimated to grow at a 55 percent compound annual growth rate to hit $1 billion by 2020.
+The U.S. hemp-based CBD market generated $170 million in revenue in 2016, and is estimated to grow at a 55 percent compound annual growth rate to hit $1 billion by 2020.
 The nation’s entire CBD market – accounting for both hemp and marijuana derived products – had been projected to grow to a value of $2.1 billion by 2020.

-The demand for CBD supplements extends beyond the U.S. market, as laws permitting access to CBD have passed in Uruguay, Brazil, and Puerto Rico in recent years.
+The demand for CBD products extends beyond the U.S. market, as laws permitting access to CBD have passed in Uruguay, Brazil, and Puerto Rico in recent years.
 The CBD oil market in Mexico, a country that began permitting the import of CBD products in 2016, is predicted to be worth up to $12 billion annually.

 A decision by the ECDD to recognize CBD as not psychoactive would allow the worldwide CBD market to grow by leaps and bounds by prompting CBD policy changes worldwide, expanding opportunities in the U.S. and opening new ones internationally.
 It would compel many countries whose cannabis policies prohibit all types of cannabis and the plant’s extracts to make CBD distinct, creating new markets where none had previously existed.

-The UN clarifying CBD as not psychoactive would also help reinforce the cannabinoid’s reputation as a safe and well-tolerated supplement.
+The UN clarifying CBD as not psychoactive would also help reinforce the cannabinoid’s reputation as a safe and well-tolerated product.
 This would further contribute to a more dramatic shift in social acceptance of CBD and more widespread acknowledgement of its natural health properties, leading to greater demand and more sales.

 Medical Marijuana, Inc.’s Role